DX Logging Software for Amateur Radio

 DXCC Analytics is a window-based tool that lets you analyze your DXCC data and quickly access the specific log entries upon which you need to take some kind of action, such as submitting or re-submitting a QSL or e-mailing the ham you contacted.

 You begin by selecting a desired mode, or all modes.
-DXCC Analytics then goes to work, building and displaying a record set showing the number of band entities Worked, Verified, and Worked But Not Verified (labeled Delta) for each band and for all bands.
+Then DXCC Analytics goes to work, building and displaying a record set showing the number of band entities Worked, Verified, and Worked But Not Verified (labeled Delta) for each band and for all bands.
+(As an option, check boxes let you specify whether to include Deleted and Non-DXCC entities in your analysis, and Power From and To boxes let you filter your analysis by the output power used; you can specify a single power level, or a range of power levels.)

 When you double-click a Worked, Verified, or Delta data element for a desired band, or for all bands, you see a list of entities that satisfy the element you chose, along with the number of QSOs in each entity.